Sarafina! (film): Plot

-During Sarafina's interrogation, a prison warden reveals that the police killed Mary on the spot to keep her quiet and will do the same for her the next time she doesn't follow the authorized syllabus.
-With approval of the warden, a series of physical and psychological torture on Sarafina and other demonstrators ultimately commences to try and brainwash them into following the authorized syllabus in exchange for their release from prison.
-For the final phase of her torture, Sarafina is subjected to face her worst fear: rats.
-The other prisoners are forced to watch as Sarafina is locked in a large cage filled with rats, with prison guards hoping the rats will feed on Sarafina's flesh for her part in the revolt.
-This makes Sarafina so terrified that she begs the guards to feed her classmates to the rats and not her, causing the guards to release Sarafina from prison immediately after hearing her beg for mercy.
+After the failed insurrection, a prison warden reveals to Sarafina that the police killed Mary on the spot to keep her quiet and will do the same for her the next time she doesn't follow the authorized syllabus.
+With approval of the warden, a series of physical and psychological torture on Sarafina and other rebels ultimately commences to try to force them into loving State President of South Africa Nico Diederichs in exchange for their release from prison under summary execution as traitors to the government if they don't change their rebellious ways.
+For the final phase of her torture, Sarafina, who is electroshocked in the previous phase, is subjected to face her worst fear: rats.
+The other prisoners, who narrate their experiences of torture, are forced to watch as Sarafina is locked in a large cage filled with rats, with prison guards hoping the rats will feed on Sarafina's flesh for her part in the insurrection.
+This makes Sarafina so terrified that she begs the guards to feed her classmates to the rats and not her, causing the guards to release Sarafina from prison immediately after hearing her beg for mercy under a non-disclosure agreement that her school never existed in the first place since the carpet bombing of Soweto.

 After Sarafina is sent home, her mother finally apologizes to her for an unintentionally hurtful remark, promising to support her dream of freedom in any way she can.
 After a discussion about the venue for the school play with Guitar, Sarafina leads the cast of students as Mandela.
-This school play becomes such as smashing success that Mandela is then released from prison by the year 1990 and becomes the first President of South Africa four years later, bringing the country back to normal as it was before the apartheid.
+This school play becomes such as smashing success that Mandela is then released from prison by the year 1990, as revealed in the closing title card (and then becomes the first President of South Africa four years later, bringing the country back to normal as it was before the apartheid).